Can I Buy a Property in my Child’s Name?

 If you buy a property for your child to live in with the intention that they will legally own it in the future, you will have to consider that it will be a second property for you, which means you will have to pay Stamp Duty Land Tax on the purchase at 3 per cent above the standard rate.

 If you elect to gift the property to your child before you die, financial planners recommend considering Inheritance Tax implications.
 If you survive for seven years or more after the gift is made, no Inheritance Tax will be payable.
 However, if you die sooner, a sliding scale of tax will apply.
 Capital Gains Tax will also be payable on the gifting, so it may be that you’ll be liable for both taxes.
+We can help you assess this through our financial planning for families service, tailored to your specific situation.

 You may therefore find it more straightforward, and cheaper, to gift your child money to help them buy their own house, rather than buying one for them yourself and putting property in your child’s name.